exbibyte/3dviewer/README.md

 Project for the 3D computer graphics course, implemented with OpenGL glut library.
 Expected product is creation of a building model from Vancouver region and creative rendering of building, environment with camera movement.

 Progress:
-Assignments 2/3 under way: 3D building modelling and texturing
+Assignments 3/3 under way: camera movement and world creation with multiple building placements.

 Progress screenshots link: https://www.behance.net/wip/482211